 Verb forms

-• Forget the vat ending and just use the singular conjugation ne on instead of he ovat. (they are)
+- Forget the vat ending and just use the singular conjugation ne on and ne oli instead of he ovat and he olivat. (they are, they were)

 Pronunciation